Beechcraft Duke: Modifications

-Operation
+Operational history

 The Duke was purchased by corporate and private pilot owners.
 Most were registered in the United States but examples were exported to many countries including Argentina, Australia, Brazil, Canada, Croatia, Finland, France, Germany, Honduras, Iceland, Serbia, Slovenia, Sweden, Switzerland, South Africa and the United Kingdom.
 One Duke was flown by the Jamaica Defense Force.
 Many remain in service in the early twenty-first century.